responsible-ai-collaborative/aiid/README.md

 [See the live site here](http://aiid.partnershiponai.org/)

+## Citations

+Please cite either the database or individual incidents within your academic works.

+**Citing the Database:** todo: put something up on arxive.

+**Citing an Incident:** Every incident has its own suggested citation that credits both the submitter(s) of the incident and the editor(s) of the incident.
+The submitters are the people that submitted reports associated with the incident and their names are listed in the order in which their submissions were added to the AIID.
+Since reports can be added to an incident record through time, our suggested citation format includes the access date.
+Click the `#` symbol at the bottom of an incident report to see the suggested citation for the incident.

 ## Governance

 The AIID is governed by the Partnership on AI (PAI) partner organizations and stewarded by [Sean McGregor](https://seanbmcgregor.com/) as representative of the XPRIZE Foundation (a PAI partner).
 There is a broad base of interest in the AIID as a research and industrial tool and the development of the incident indexing will be managed in a participatory manner.
 Persons and organizations contributing code and incidents will be given priority and position in the governance of the project.
 The following positions currently exist on the project,